danila-shirkov/code-basics/README.md

 ---

-This repository is created and maintained by the team and the community of Codica LA, an educational project.
+This repository (spanish version) is forked and maintained by the team and the community of Codica LA, an educational project.
 [Contact us](mailto:hola@codica.la).